Elijas/auto-youtube-subscription-playlist-2/README.md

   1.2.
 From any list of channels (by username or channel ID)

+  1.3.
+From any other playlist (by playlist ID)

 2. Optional - ability to set automatic interval for updates

 3. Optional - ability to deploy as a web app to update or show playlist.